 When we first walked through what would be our new home back in September, we were surprised to find a fireplace in the main living area.
-None of the pictures from the listing had a view of the fireplace and when we first laid eyes on it, we knew exactly why.
-I mean look at this thing…
+The real estate listing hid the ugly wood paneling box in all the pictures.
+When we first laid eyes on it, we knew exactly why.
+I mean look at this thing… it was in need of a fireplace makeover!

 Honestly, at first glance we thought it was one of those faux fireplaces you can buy from the store.
 But upon closer inspection we could see that it was a true gas fireplace, and immediately my mind started spinning thinking of all of the potential this thing had.

-So the next day, we were off to the local brick, block and tile store!
+The next day, we were off to the local brick, block and tile store to start making our fireplace makeover dreams, into a reality!
 We knew we wanted stacked stone in a neutral color and after looking at what seemed like a thousand different samples, we found a winner!
 We decided to go with a cultured stone product because we loved the look, and it was around half the cost of natural.
 Once they loaded up our truck, they gave us a quick ‘how-to’ pep talk for installing the stone, and we were on our way!

 The first step was to remove all of the wood paneling and dry wall, stripping the fireplace down to the original framing.